 We support the health of all Oregonians everyday by incorporating food and nutrition issues in land use, public health, and economic development decisions.
 Upstream is participating in regional and statewide efforts to make sure decision makers consider health and equity impacts of food and nutrition.

-- Food Access and Food Systems Planning - Upstream works with schools and school districts to increase access to healthy foods and beverages.
-We support the City of Portland’s Urban Food Zoning Code Update and the Multnomah Food Initiative.
+- Food Access, Water Access, and Food Systems Planning - Upstream works with schools and school districts to increase access to healthy foods and beverages including water.
+We also support regional food system efforts such as the City of Portland’s Urban Food Zoning Code Update and the Multnomah Food Initiative.

 - School Nutrition Standards - On the federal front, Upstream partnered with the Health Impact Project and the Kids’ Safe and Healthy Foods Project to conduct a Health Impact Assessment examining how stronger nutritional standards on snacks and drinks sold in schools might affect student health and school finances.